jacobkimmel/eleven/README.md

 **Scripted Analysis - For the Non-technical**

+Additional requirements for Excel Export: xlwswriter

+    pip install xlsxwriter

 The interpreter can be frightening to less technical lab memebers.
-To navigate around that, I wrote a simple script that automates the above process into a one line command.
+Typing at the interpreter can get tedious even for technical users.
+For these situations, I wrote a simple script that automates the above process into a one line command.

-The script works like this:
+The script is used like so:

-    $ easy_eleven qPCR_data.csv Reference_Genes.csv Name_of_Sample_in_each_Target
+    $ python easy_eleven.py qPCR_data.csv Reference_Genes.csv Normalization_Sample ExportExcelFile.xlsx

 The naming scheme of the arguments should be rather self-explanatory.
-The "Sample in Each Target" refers to the name of a Sample that will be present for each Target gene, used by the rank_target() function described above.
+The "Normalization Sample" refers to the name of a Sample that will be used as the relative expression value == 1 for relative expression calculations.
+This Sample must be present for every Target.
+In other words, all other samples will be calculated with their RelExp value as a factor of this sample.
+This is commonly the Control in relative expression experiments.

-The script will return a ranked table of reference genes with their corresponding M values, as well as the normalization factors (NFs) and a table of relative expressions.
+The script will export an Excel workbook (.xlsx) with a table of reference genes and their corresponding M values, as well as the normalization factors (NFs) and a table of relative expressions.

+**Why Excel Export?**

+Exporting several tables as sheets in Excel is very convienent with pandas tools.
+In general, the common users of this script will probably be most comfortable in Excel.

 ## Isn't Gapdh/Actb/Rn18s good enough?